Updated for Tax Year 2026

 When should I update my W-4?+

 Update your W-4 after major life changes: marriage, divorce, new child, second job, or significant income change.
-If you consistently get large refunds, you are over-withholding — adjust your W-4 to get more money in each paycheck throughout the year.
+If you consistently get large refunds, you are over-withholding.
+Adjust your W-4 to get more money each paycheck.
+If you expect to claim the new tips or overtime deduction, you may want to reduce withholding on your W-4 Step 4(b) to reflect the expected deduction.